 Obliquely opposite St Magnus Cathedral in Kirkwall is Tankerness House, Orkney's finest town house.
 Today it is home to the Orkney Museum.
 Admission is free, though donations are most welcome.
 Contact information and opening hours are linked from this page.

 Tankerness House is an extensive, mostly two storey, house which sprawls around a rectangular courtyard.
-Behind it is a large and beautifully kept walled garden.
+Behind it is a large and beautifully kept walled garden that is well worth visiting for its own sake.

 The house evolved over a three hundred year period.
 The first part to be completed was the north range, on the right of the header image, and the gateway from the street.
 These were built in 1574 for Gilbert Fulzie, Minister of Kirkwall and Archdeacon of St Magnus Cathedral.